microsoft/presidio/docs/samples/deployments/data-factory/presidio-data-factory-template-gallery.md

 Additionaly you should already have an instance of Azure Data Factory which host and orchestrate the transformation pipeline.

+**Note that** given the solution architecture which call presidio services using HTTP, it is optimal for use with a small-to-medium number of files, each with a small-to-medium content size. working with larger file stores or large files will have better performance when using [presidio with databricks](presidio-data-factory.md#option-2-presidio-on-azure-databricks).

 ## About this Solution Template

 This template gets the files from your source file-based store.
 It then anonymizes the content and uploads each of them to the destination store.